hoccer/jenkins-puppet-configuration/README.md

 jenkins-puppet-configuration
 ============================

+Provides a puppet manifest with basic modules for a Jenkins Master.

+Following the steps below all packages, dependencies and modules required (including this repository) are downloaded and applied using _puppet apply_.
+Make sure that an appropriate SSL certificate is present to clone the required repositories.

+Checkout the [wiki](https://github.com/hoccer/jenkins-puppet-configuration/wiki) for documentation on system and application configuration.

 ## Requirements

 * Ubuntu 14.04 LTS minimal install
 * Valid jenkins certificate and private key (see Facter configuration below)

-Provides a puppet manifest with basic modules for a Jenkins Master.

-The following steps describe the initial provisioning (only).
-There are still several steps needed at the moment to configure Jenkins, Jetty and HAProxy.
-See [wiki](https://github.com/hoccer/jenkins-puppet-configuration/wiki) for documentation on system and application configuration.

-Provide

 ## Production Setup

-The following steps install all packages, dependencies and modules required (including this repository) and apply the puppet configuration.
-Make sure that an appropriate SSL certificate is present to clone the required repositories.

 ```bash
 # install git